2001 bomb plot in Europe

 In 2001, a network of interconnected terrorist cells in France, Belgium, and the Netherlands was uncovered by law enforcement.
 The network had connections to al-Qaeda and was planning to commit one or more bombings.

 Plot

 Three cells were involved: one in Rotterdam, one in Brussels, and one in a suburb of Paris.
-According to Djamel Beghal, Nizar Trabelsi planned to strap a bomb onto himself, cover it up with a business suit, and then detonate the bomb along with himself in the U.S. Embassy in Paris.
+According to Djamel Beghal, a French-Algerian national arrested for attempting to enter France with a fake passport, Nizar Trabelsi planned to strap a bomb onto himself, cover it up with a business suit, and then detonate the bomb along with himself in the U.S. Embassy in Paris.
 Concurrently, a van packed with explosives would be detonated outside a U.S. cultural centre at the nearby Place de la Madeleine.
 Trabelsi denied this, but admitted that he had planned to commit a suicide bombing by detonating a car bomb next to the canteen at Kleine Brogel Air Base in Belgium.
 Trabelsi also said that he had met Osama bin Laden and personally requested to become a suicide bomber.